 We are on a mission to try all the resorts at Walt Disney World, in the name of research of course.
 We aren’t doing too bad so far, but we still have a way to go.
 So, on our most recent trip, we decided to stay at Coronado Springs Resort.
 Rumors of it’s beautiful grounds, new refurbishments and upcoming dining experiences had us curious.
 Here’s everything you need to know.

 Like all Walt Disney World resorts, we had heard both good and bad things about this resort, so trying it out for ourselves was a must.
-Being in the same category as Port Orleans Riverside and Caribbean Beach, how would Coronado Springs compare?
+Being in the Disney Moderate category like Port Orleans Riverside and Caribbean Beach, how would Coronado Springs compare?

 Coronado Springs Resort Atmosphere